Seven ways to stop your cat from spraying

 Why cats spray

 Contrary to popular belief, cats don’t just spray to mark their territory.
 A cat can spray because they feel anxious, threatened or frightened.
-Spraying can also indicate insecurity, sometimes triggered by a change in routine or environment, or an outside stressor like a feral cat.
+Spraying can also indicate insecurity, sometimes triggered by a change in routine or environment, or an outside stressor like a feral cat, or a new family member.
 Still other cats are picky about the state of their litter boxes and will refuse to use them if they need to be cleaned.

 Whatever the cause, spraying is an unpleasant behaviour that can cause a pervasive odour in your home and damage your furniture, carpeting and walls.
 Here are some effective solutions for preventing cat spraying.